MartinSStewart/meetdown/README.md

 ### How do I log in locally?

-Easy way: Uncomment these lines in `BackendLogic.elm`
+Easy way: Uncomment these lines in `Backend.elm`
 ```elm
         --_ =
         --    Debug.log "login" loginLink